Instructor, TU Graz.

 My research background is in geometric modeling, computer graphics, and computer vision.
-Prior to joining TU Berlin, I was at Autodesk Research, San Francisco as a principal AI researcher with the Machine Intelligence Lab.
-I have worked at Stanford University as a postdoctoral CS researcher with the Geometric Computing Lab.
+Prior to joining TU Graz, I was a postdoctoral mathematics researcher at the TU Berlin, with the Institute for Geometry and Mathematical Physics.
+I have worked at Autodesk Research, San Francisco as a principal AI researcher with the Machine Intelligence Lab, and at Stanford University as a postdoctoral CS researcher with the Geometric Computing Lab.
 My PhD was with the Interactive Geometry Lab of the CS department at ETH Zurich, Switzerland.
 I have a Master's in CS from ETH Zurich, having worked with the Computer Vision and Geometry Group.
 My undergraduate (Diploma) work was with the Computer Vision and Signal Processing Group at the National Technical University of Athens, Greece.
 I've been an intern for the Adobe Research Labs in Cambridge MA, and Disney Research Zurich.

 Real-life man-made objects often exhibit strong and easily-identifiable structure, as a direct result of their design or their intended functionality.
 Structure typically appears in the form of individual parts and their arrangement.
 Knowing about object structure can be an important cue for object recognition and scene understanding - a key goal for various AR and robotics applications.
 However, commodity RGB-D sensors used in these scenarios only produce raw, unorganized point clouds, without structural information about the captured scene.
 Moreover, the generated data is commonly partial and susceptible to artifacts and noise, which makes inferring the structure of scanned objects challenging.
 In this paper, we organize large shape collections into parameterized shape templates to capture the underlying structure of the objects.
 The templates allow us to transfer the structural information onto new objects and incomplete scans.
 We employ a deep neural network that matches the partial scan with one of the shape templates, then match and fit it to complete and detailed models from the collection.
 This allows us to faithfully label its parts and to guide the reconstruction of the scanned object.
 We showcase the effectiveness of our method by comparing it to other state-of-the-art approaches.